Skip to main content

 Showing posts with the label Tuning

-My Innovate wideband O2 install wasn't a success, as I installed the probe after the catalytic converter.
-The AFR reading appears to be off by a large margin, indicating that the engine is running AFR ~14.7 most of the time.
-That is not true, as I can see the ECM switching out of closed loop on high load.
-I was hoping that I could recalibrate the MAF to zero out the fuel trim values, but I'll remove the wideband for now and get back to it when/if I remove the headers or install long tube headers.
-The voltage cut-off also seemed like a good idea in my head, but in the real world it is nothing but annoying to wait 10 seconds for power steering assistance after starting the engine.
+The Innovate wideband O2 sensor install wasn't a success.
+I installed the probe after the catalytic converter, which throws off the O2 readings.
+It measures AFR ~14.7 most of the time.
+That is not true, as I can see the ECM switching out of closed loop on load.
+I was hoping that I could recalibrate the MAF to zero out the fuel trim values, but I'll remove the wideband for now and get back to it when/if I install long tube manifolds.
+The voltage cut-off for the electric power steering also seemed like a good idea in my head, but it is annoying to wait 10 seconds for power steering assistance after starting the engine.
 First there is a delay for the battery voltage to raise above the threshold, then for the power steering pump to wind up.
-I'll replace the voltage cut-off with a switch...
+I'll replace the voltage cut-off with a switch!

 Larger 330 mm rear brakes from C6 Z51

 Don't drive with your nannies on!
 With active handling in competitive driving mode, yaw control is still active and using the rear brakes to correct excessive yaw on corner entry/exit.
-This causes the rear brakes to run hot, and in my case one of the rotors cracked as it cooled down in the pit.
+This is not an issue on regular street driving, but on a racing circuit this continuous correction causes the rear brakes to overheat.
+In my case one of the rotors cracked as the car cooled down in the pit.
 I even heard the *PING* as it happened.
-To prove the point, I drove a session with TC and AH disabled, and spun the car exiting a corner.
-Coming from a Lotus Elise I've developed a habit of mashing the throttle on corner exit, as there never is too much throttle with an 1800 cc mid-engined car.
-305 to 330 mm brake rotor After some research online, I found that the C6 with the Z51 option code uses a larger 330 mm brake rotor, but still share the same caliper and parking brake dimensions.
+305 to 330 mm brake rotor After some research, I found that the C6 with the Z51 option code uses a larger 330 mm brake rotor, but still share the same caliper and parking brake dimensions!
 Plus Increased thermal capacity.
-The EBC Z51 rotors are ventilated on both sides, have a higher mass and increase the swept diameter of the brake pad Better looks, the brakes fill the 18" wheel and
+The EBC Z51 rotors are ventilated on both sides, have a higher mass and increase the swept diameter of the brake pad Better looks, the brakes fill the 18" wheel and looks more in balance with the front big brake kit.
+Reuse of stock brake calipers and parking brakes Minus Change of brake brake bias.
+The increased rotor diameter causes a

 Trackspec T1 hood vent